SophieGarden/AI_Folder_Genie/README.md

 # AI_Folder_Genie
 A Super COOL Chrome Extension that Magically download files to the right folder!
+A Browser Download Manager ^^

 I developed my first ever MVP, I named AI Folder Genie, it is a Chrome Extension that can automatically download files to the right folder.
 I am very excited about this product, since I wrote my own machine learning algorithm for it (hierarchical classification).
 It’s the first product I created that is useful to a lot of people, not limited to academia.
 Also, I am very proud of myself that I did it within a couple of weeks, and it has a very positive feedback so far from people who use it!